Free-to-Play Swordcraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Free-to-play Swordcraft is a low-budget Deck that can be played similarly to Mid-Range Swordcraft.
 Despite being a budget Deck, you can expect its early game board development to have power on par with the original Deck.

-Free-to-Play Swordcraft - How to Play
+Free-to-Play Swordcraft Deck - How to Play

 Line Up Low-cost Followers in the Early Game